ITTranlationClub/ModernSystemDesignInterview/docs/en/07-Domain Name System/02-How the Domain Name System Works.md

 ## Caching

-**Caching** refers to the temporary storage of frequently requested [resource records](https://www.educative.io/edpresso/what-is-the-difference-between-dns-a-record-and-cname).
-A ***record\*** is a data unit within the DNS database that shows a name-to-value binding.
+**Caching** refers to the temporary storage of frequently requested `resource records`.
+A **record** is a data unit within the DNS database that shows a name-to-value binding.
 Caching reduces response time to the user and decreases network traffic.
 When we use caching at different hierarchies, it can reduce a lot of querying burden on the DNS infrastructure.
 Caching can be implemented in the browser, operating systems, local name server within the user’s network, or the ISP’s DNS resolvers.

 The slideshow below demonstrates the power of caching in the DNS: